Egg Kothu Parantha combines the delicious paranthas and eggs with some basic spices to create a fantastic dish!

 - Shred the paranthas into medium pieces and keep aside.

 - Heat oil in a heavy bottom pan or kadai.
 Add hing and cumin seeds and fry till slightly browned.
-Add the chopped onions, green chilly and curry leaves, continue to sauté till the onions are translucent.
+Add the chopped onions, green chilly and curry leaves, continue to saute till the onions are translucent.

-- Add ginger-garlic paste along with the dry masalas at this stage namely turmeric, chilly powder, egg curry powder, pepper powder and sauté in low flame for about5 minutes.
+- Add ginger-garlic paste along with the dry masalas at this stage, namely turmeric, chilly powder, egg curry powder, pepper powder and saute in low flame for about 5 minutes.

-- Add the chopped tomatoes and sauté until the tomatoes are cooked and turn mushy for about 5 minutes.
+- Add the chopped tomatoes and saute until the tomatoes are cooked and turn mushy for about 5 minutes.
 At this point, break the eggs directly in the kadai and cook for 2 mins.

-- At this point add the shredded paranthas.
+- At this point, add the shredded paranthas.
 Mix to combine the eggs and cook till the eggs get cooked fully.
 Sprinkle a little water while you mix along if it turns too dry.

 - Garnish with fresh coriander leaves and serve with raita for breakfast or dinner.